dbennell/citizen-radio/README.md

 For more detailed technical information, see the [full system summary](docs/summary.md).

+Or if you are interested in helping contribute to the project, see the [contributor guide](docs/contributor-guide.md).

 ## 📚 Additional Resources

 - [Full System Summary](docs/summary.md): Comprehensive technical documentation